aws-samples/aws-data-mesh-utils/README.md

 * __List Subscriptions__ - Lists all Subscriptions and their associated status for any number of filters
 * __Get Subscription__ - Retrieves a single Subscription

+### Using Data Mesh Utils

+This module is provided as a python package, but also includes a command line utility (cli) for convenience.
+Please click [here](doc/cli.md) for cli usage instructions.

 ### Overall System Architecture

 The following diagram depicts the overall system architecture associated with a Data Mesh that is in use by a separate __Producer__ and __Consumer__ Accounts: